Merchant Codes Exposed: Why You Didn't Get Your Credit Card Rewards

 Secondly, I can just choose to find all the merchants nearby that have a certain MCC.
 Use the tool to identify the neighborhood merchants that fall under my credit cards’ rewards categories.
 I might discover some merchants that I didn’t think would provide bonus rewards (like when GNC, a retailer of health and nutrition products, is categorized as "convenience stores").

 Tip: Remember that you earn bonus rewards based on where you buy something -- it doesn’t matter what you buy.
 So, the Amazon gift cards that you buy at the supermarket will still allow you to earn 3% cash back through American Express Blue Cash Preferred.
-Or, the questionable hot dog that you bought at the gas station store still earns 3% cash back on the BankAmericard Cash Rewards™ card because it was still categorized as a “gas station” purchase.
 This is one of my favorite credit card hacks.2.
 Do a small test purchase first.

 While the Visa supplier locator tool is a great way to see the MCC for a particular merchant, I often don’t know for sure until I see the transaction information show up in my account activity.
 Therein lies the next way to check a merchant’s MCC, which is especially useful since the other three card payment networks don’t have a public MCC database.